 The stated requirements appearing elsewhere in this RFP shall become a part of the terms and conditions of any resulting contract.
-Any deviations therefrom should be specifically defined in accordance with the transmittal letter, Section 4.3 (d).
-If accepted by the University, the deviations shall become part of the contract, but such deviations must not be in conflict with the basic nature of this RFP.
+Any deviations therefrom must be specifically defined in accordance with the transmittal letter, Section 4.3 (d).
+If accepted by the University, the deviations shall become part of the contract, but such deviations must not conflict with the basic nature of this RFP.

-Note: Offerors should not submit their standard terms and conditions as exceptions to the University's General Terms and Conditions.
-Each exception to the University's General Terms and Conditions should be individually addressed.
+Note: Offerors shall not submit their standard terms and conditions as exceptions to the University's General Terms and Conditions.
+Each exception to the University's General Terms and Conditions shall be individually addressed.